 - 1. If you use DB2 as the database manager, in a UNIX shell, export the environment variable DB2_HOME and source the DB2 profile.
-For Oracle, export the environment variable ORACLE_HOME. - 2.
-Ensure the Perl library is defined in the PATH variable.

-- 3. In the Eclipse directory in the IBM Installation Manager install directory, issue the ./IBMIM command to invoke IBM Installation Manager. - 4.
+For Oracle, export the environment variables ORACLE_HOME and ORACLE_SID. - 2.
+Ensure that the JAVA_HOME variable is exported and the Perl library, ORACLE_HOME, JAVA_HOME are defined in the PATH variable. - 3.
+In the Eclipse directory in the IBM Installation Manager install directory, issue the ./IBMIM command to invoke IBM Installation Manager. - 4.
 Add the necessary repositories to IBM Installation Manager. - 5.
 Install InfoSphere MDM Collaboration Server.